Porcelain Pendants for Vintage-Inspired Kitchen Reno

 “They are just too ornate, so I typically go more modern with light fixtures to give the space a contemporary touch,” he explains.
 “Barn light fixtures are a great way to give a modern look to a vintage style space.
 They look simple and are easy to clean.”

-Sean chose the Ivanhoe® Sinclair Porcelain Pendant for the kitchen and adjoining space near the laundry room.
+Sean chose the Sinclair Industrial Pendant Light for the kitchen and adjoining space near the laundry room.
 He customized these handcrafted, porcelain enamel pendants with 12″ shades, a White finish, and Black sockets.
 He also added 40-watt spiral Edison light bulbs for a soft glow.

 “I source American-made items whenever I can, and that’s not easy when it comes to lighting,” Sean notes.
 “As an interior designer, it’s nice to have a place where I can see lots of different options, configure them online, and get a price.”
 Although Sean loves many of the industrial-style fixtures that Barn Light crafts, he adds that this project called for something a bit more elegant.